 So how can you find these large apps easily with TabPilot?
 It's easy.
 Go to your iOS School Apps list.
-Click the gear icon to customize the columns and add "size" to the table.
-Now click on the size column to sort the apps by that column.
-Click a 2nd time to sort in reverse order so the large apps end up at the top.
-You might also find it useful to sort by the Groups or Classes Column too.
+Click on the gear icon to customize the columns and add "size" to the table.
+Now click on the size column to sort the apps using that column.
+Click the 2nd time to sort in reverse order so the large apps end up at the top.
+You might also find it useful to sort through the Groups and Classes Column too.
 This will make it easy to see how many apps are assigned to a single group or class, and if you spot a bunch of those big ones in there, and the device group has many devices, then you know where you might need to make some adjustments.

 So your strategy in dealing with large apps might be to either assign (and thus install) them first, just one or two at a time, then go do all the little ones in larger groups.
 Or you might do the opposite and get all the little ones out of the way, then work on the larger ones, but you get the idea!